modofunjs/modofun-trace-agent-plugin/README.md

-# modofun-trace-agent-plugin
+# mod:o:fun plugin for Google Cloud Stackdriver Trace

+**_Warning: This is a first beta version of the plugin for testing purposes!_**

-Modofun plugin for the Google Cloud Stackdriver Trace agent
+A plugin for the Google Cloud Stackdriver Trace agent to enable tracing of requests handled by [modofun](https://github.com/fptavares/modofun).

-Add the following to the top of your Google Cloud Function:
+Just add the following to the top of your Google Cloud Function:

 ```js
 require('@google-cloud/trace-agent').start({